Paul Ince: Blackburn Rovers

 In the close-season it was speculated that Ince had been contacted by Blackburn Rovers in their search to appoint a new manager, something that Ince himself denied.
 However, the BBC reported that Ince would be named as Blackburn manager by the end of the week of 19 June.
 He was appointed on 22 June and became the first black British manager in England's top division.
 On the first day of the 2008–09 FA Premier League season, Blackburn won 3–2 against Everton at Goodison Park on 16 August.
 Ince's 2008 summer signings included England international goalkeeper Paul Robinson, Danny Simpson (Loan), Vince Grella, Carlos Villanueva (Loan), Robbie Fowler, Mark Bunn and Keith Andrews, spending over £10 million on Robinson, Grella and Andrews.

 After winning just three games in 17, Ince was sacked on 16 December 2008 after just six months in charge.
 He had been with Blackburn only 177 days, one of the shortest reigns of a Premier League manager.
 Blackburn fans had been demanding his removal following a 5–3 loss to Manchester United at Old Trafford in the League Cup on 3 December.
 At the game, the crowd could be heard chanting "You don't know what you're doing" and "We want Incey out" as well as singing the name of their former manager Graeme Souness.

-Milton Keynes Dons (2009–10)
+Return to Milton Keynes Dons

 On 3 July 2009, Ince signed again for Milton Keynes Dons on a two-year deal.
 During Ince's second spell the Dons were less successful, finishing in 13th place in League One.
 On 16 April 2010, he announced that he would leave the job a year early, at the end of the 2009–10 season.